jquinby/Ambient-Weather-Realtime/README.md

 # Ambient Weather Web Interface

 A lightweight, mobile-optimized web interface for Ambient Weather personal weather stations.
 Designed to run on a Raspberry Pi with real-time WebSocket connections and automatic dark mode support.
+Why did I do this?
+I wanted to see the current data from my weather station via Ambient's realtime API.
+I already have something that works from the CLI via ncurses (see bottom of this file for a link), and I wanted something similar that I could access with my phone.
+The first version just re-created the look of the terminal app, which was functionally okbut sort of ugly.
+This was the results of a few iterations with Claude and I think it turned out pretty good.
+Lightweight, current data.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)